CSharpM7/lib_paramconfig/README.md

 ## Toml Layout

 ```
-kind = "mario" (The default kind for this toml.
+kind = "mario" (~OPTIONAL~ The default kind for this toml.
 Any param that doesn't have a `kinds` value will default to this.
 This should be whatever comes after FIGHTER_KIND_.
 Ie "MARIO" or "mario")
-slots = [0,1,...]
-(The default list of effected slots (alt costume numbers).
+slots = [0,1,...] (~OPTIONAL~ The default list of effected slots (alt costume numbers).
 Any param that doesn't have a `slots` value will default to this list)

 [[param_int]]
 param = "param_fireball" (the cracked hash name found when viewing in prceditor)